christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 - Find Spyder and click "Install".
 Wait until the installation is completed.

 To start working with Spyder, do the following:
-- Ensure the "Applications on" dropdown is set to the environment "PHYS_TUT" that we just created.
+- Ensure the "Applications on" dropdown on the top of the creen is set to the environment "PHYS_TUT" that we just created.
 - Hit "Launch" on Spyder.
 - You are now greeted with the Spyder interface.
 It consists of three parts:
   - Code editor: where you write your Python code